-We had a sweet potato that needed to be used this week-end and for lunch Saturday, Matt decided to make this potato salad to go along with our cheese and crackers and nibblies.
-He had made it for himself earlier in the week and was trying to convince me that it was the most fantastic thing and while I though that yeah, it sounded good, I was not at all realizing how great it is.
+We had a sweet potato that needed to be used this weekend and for lunch Saturday, Matt decided to make this potato salad to go along with our cheese and crackers and nibblies.
+He had made it for himself earlier in the week and was trying to convince me that it was the most fantastic thing and while I thought that yeah, it sounded good, I was not at all realizing how great it is.
 Not that I don’t like sweet potatoes, those are never a problem for me.
 But, to be honest, I am not always convinced by potato salads.
 They are usually so heavy, thick and potato-y and for me, reserved for the usual annual craving, in the heat of summer at a BBQ or a picnic.

 This one is nothing like those potato salads.
 It is simple, bright and refreshing.
 Although there is a bit of mayo for a tad of creaminess, it is light and not heavy.
-We cooked the potato but left them with a bit of a bite still and I feel this is the best way to have them, I think cooked any more wouldn’t do this any justice.
-It did great for a simple lunch but evidently it would be great with any BBQ of some sort or for a picnic.
-With these flavors it’s a bit of a tease of summer and all the good fresh things to come which is more than welcome on my part right now as the winter is getting a bit much these days.
+We cooked the potato but left them with a bit of a bite still and I feel this is the best way to have them, I think cooked anymore wouldn’t do this any justice.
+It did great for a simple lunch but evidently, it would be great with any BBQ of some sort or for a picnic.
+With these flavors, it’s a bit of a tease of summer and all the good fresh things to come which is more than welcome on my part right now as the winter is getting a bit much these days.

 Sweet Potato Salad

 4 portions as a side

 - handful cilantro, chopped finely

 Put the potato in a large pot of water.
 Bring to a boil then boil for 20 minutes.
 Let cool completely.
 Peel and cut the sweet potato, put in a bowl with the cilantro and green onions.
 Whisk the remaining ingredients to make a vinaigrette, pour over the potatoes and mix well.